Totoleheros/tppa-alignment-protocol/README.md

 # Serial Alt-Az Polar Alignment Controller

 This project defines a **simple serial communication protocol** for controlling a two-axis (ALT/AZM) motorized system for polar alignment corrections.
 It is inspired by Avalon’s Polar Alignment System and designed to be compatible with tools like the TPPA plugin in NINA.
+It is also inspired by the OnStep project since we use here the Fysetc E4 V1.0 motherboard to connect the two stepper motors.
+A specific Arduino code must be injected in the E4 card.

 ---